 The couple are keen to repeat the process and have another child, again using Jarrad as their donor, but this time Ann will be the recipient.

-They told the Daily Mail they are not concerned about a confusing or fractious relationship with the donor dad.
+They said they are not concerned about a confusing or fractious relationship with the donor dad.

 “He also agrees we are the parents, and make the decisions and will need our own time together – so I don’t see how it will be a problem,” Jade said.